Can I attend a protest during the coronavirus pandemic? / Coronavirus / Protest

 Article 11 protects freedom of assembly and association.

 This means that public authorities like police forces have to act in a way that doesn’t breach your rights.
 They must also take certain steps to help peaceful protests.

 However, these rights are “qualified” rights, meaning the Government is allowed to restrict them if it is for certain ‘legitimate aims’ (including the protection of public health) and proportionate (no less restrictive measures available).

-The coronavirus regulations (formally known as the Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020) have been passed as emergency laws which allow for a restriction on our right to protest in response to the current Coronavirus pandemic.
+The coronavirus regulations (formally known as the Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021) have been passed as emergency laws which allow for a restriction on our right to protest in response to the current Coronavirus pandemic.